US prices stay high, showing inflation pressures persist

 Minerva has tried to find ways to save on costs.
 He has stopped serving lunch during the week and is closed on Mondays and Tuesdays.
 Even with the reduction in hours, though, his labor costs are about 10% higher than before the pandemic.

-Consumers are starting to resist higher prices, Minerva said, forcing him to skip expensive menus for such holidays as Valentine’s Day and Mother’s Day.
-He introduced a more expensive prix fixe menu for New Year’s, only to see some customers cancel.
+With consumers starting to resist higher prices, Minerva said, he’s been forced to drop expensive menus for such holidays as Valentine’s Day and Mother’s Day.
+He introduced a more costly prix fixe menu for New Year’s, only to see some customers cancel.

 “People are not spending as much money,” he said.
 For New Year’s Eve dinner, “we did what we normally did, and we lost the holiday.”